 24-10-24 Z14 Trough feeding From 01-01-2025 no more use is made of animal grouping in feeding pens with outlets.
 Pig farmers must replace these feeding pens with group housing where trough dividers extending just behind the shoulder of an adult sow are permitted.
 Some pig farmers are struggling with this transition and foresee issues with pen soiling and animal health problems.
 Can longer trough dividers be allowed?
-13-02-18 Z18 Number of drinking places for sows Why is it necessary to have one drinking place for twelve sows?
+As a result, criterion Z14 will be formulated as follows: Criterion: When non-pregnant and pregnant sows are trough fed at the same time, trough 13-02-18 Z18 Number of drinking places for sows Why is it necessary to have one drinking place for twelve sows?
 Most sow farmers currently have around one drinking place for twenty sows.
 Sows drink a large quantity of water, more than fattening pigs, for example.
 Having sufficient water available is an important condition for good animal welfare in sows.
 Under the Better Life label, one drinking place for twelve fattening pigs has long been prescribed.
 With the last amendment, effective on 01/01/2018, a minimum of one drinking place for twelve sows is also now prescribed.
 This standard of one drinking place for twelve sows is consistent with the standard included in the criterion for sustainable livestock farming.
 Since this is a completely new criterion, the Dutch Society for the Protection of Animals is granting affected sow farmers a transition period of one year.
 This means that sow farm that do not satisfy criterion Z18.1 at their initial inspection (after 01/01/2018) will have until the next regular annual inspection to make the changes needed to satisfy the overall criterion on the basis of the new criteria.
 5-09-18 Z18 Number of drinking stations for sows Does there need to be one drinking station for every twelve sows if water is added to their feed at feed stations?
 The Dutch Society for the Protection of Animals has decided that for feed stations where water is added to the feed, the same standard may be applied as for supplementary feed.
 In that case, one drinking station per 24 sows would be sufficient.
 The feed station does not count as a drinking station.